— CASE STUDY / AI PLATFORM

 Context

-AI Core Platform is the bet that the 80% of every AI SaaS is the same — auth, billing, file ingest, vector retrieval, structured extraction, AI orchestration, prompt management, chat UI, usage metering — and building that 80% once is the only way a solo founder ships two products in six months and six in two years.
-On top of the core sit four modules: Docusense for documents, DataSense for spreadsheets, ComplianceSense for regulatory monitoring, TaxSense for Indian tax forms.
-One workspace, many modules.
-The Microsoft 365 playbook, scaled down for a vertical.
+Kashi Labs is the bet that the 80% of every AI SaaS is the same — auth, billing, file ingest, vector retrieval, structured extraction, AI orchestration, prompt management, chat UI, usage metering, observability — and building that 80% once is the only way a solo founder ships two products from one box.
+Two modules ship publicly today: Cloudbrief (daily AWS observability via a read-only IAM role; deterministic detectors plus Claude synthesis) and Paperbrief (multi-tenant RAG document Q&A with per-tenant isolation enforced in the database).
+Both share the same FastAPI process, the same PostgreSQL instance, the same nginx, the same TLS-at-the-edge through Cloudflare Origin CA. The Microsoft 365 playbook, scaled down for a vertical and operated by one person.

 Most software fails on decisions made in the first month, not the last.
-The job of Phase 0 is to make those decisions before the first month.
+The job of Phase 0 was to make those decisions early — and the job of every month since has been to refuse the modules that would have diluted the two that earned their keep.

 — Section C